-Nominations for papers from conference proceedings or Iron & Steel Technology magazine shall be made by completing Sections 1, 2, 3 and 6 of the AIST Award Nomination Form.
-Technology Committee “best papers” from the previous year will be automatically included as candidates for this award.
+Nominations for papers from AIST conference proceedings shall be made by completing Sections 1, 2, 3 and 6 of the AIST Award Nomination Form.
+Technology Committee best paper award recipients from the previous year will be automatically included as candidates for this award.

 The paper will be selected for excellence, originality, relevance to the technology (applied or fundamental) of the iron and steel industry, and for the advancement of engineering and operating practice in the steel industry.
-The papers to be considered are those published by the association in the conference proceedings or Iron & Steel Technology within the period starting with the July issue of one year and running through the June issue of the following year.
+The papers to be considered are those published by the association in the conference proceedings within the prior year.

 A cash award will be presented to the first, second and third place recipients in the amount of US$5,000, US$2,500 and US$1,000, respectively.
 Award total is distributed evenly to all authors identified on a multi-authored paper.
 Funding for this program provided in part by the generous support of the American Institute of Mining, Metallurgical and Petroleum Engineers (AIME).
 AIST is a proud member society of AIME, founded 1871.

 A subcommittee of AIST past presidents shall select a final candidate.